Speaking of HealthHave you talked to your children about alcohol use?December 08, 2023

 The results appear subtly over the period of a couple of weeks.
 Most people see full results three months after treatment.
 The fat cell density never comes back, because the treated fat cells are gone for good — the crystalized fat cells are cleared by your immune system.
 After a treatment, you will have no incision, restrictions, downtime or scaring.
 You will have minimal discomfort at the treated site(s).
 It is safe for you to drive yourself to and from your treatment.

 As a plastic surgeon, I am quite conservative, especially when it comes to cosmetic surgery.
 With cosmetic surgery, I have to create an injury to get a better-looking result for you.
 While cosmetic surgery is safe, there are inherent risks in any surgery, including a risk of bleeding, infection and a poor reaction to anesthesia.
 These risks need to be weighed carefully against the benefits.
 For the past couple of years, I’ve been investigating procedures with minimal downtime and little risk for patients.
 Cryolipolysis is an effective way to get the results you want with no surgical risks, and it is significantly less expensive than cosmetic surgery.

 It is a good option for men and women who are hesitant to consider cosmetic surgery but still would like to improve their looks.
 The most commonly targeted areas are the thighs, lower back, belly and flanks.

-James Banich, M.D., is a plastic and reconstructive surgeon at Mayo Clinic Health System in Eau Claire.
+James Banich, M.D., is a plastic and reconstructive surgeon in Eau Claire, Wisconsin.